Save the Date!

 Trends in the Automotive Industry and Impact on Chemicals

-James (Jim) R. Fitterling, Vice Chairman and Chief Operating Officer, The Dow Chemical Company
+James (Jim) R. Fitterling, President and Chief Operating Officer, The Dow Chemical Company

 From IHS – Why it's important: The use of chemicals, plastics and advanced polymers in the production of automobiles continues to evolve.
 From special paints & coatings, to engineering resins and other plastics and polymers that enable substitution for traditional materials supporting light-weighting (fuel efficiency) and other key performance metrics such as manufacturing costs, emissions, reliability, and longevity; the interface between the automotive and chemical industries has become highly dependent.
 Understanding current and future trends in automobile production is an essential part of strategic planning for many chemical companies.